CIEE High School and Gap Year Study Abroad

 Why choose CIEE Global Navigator?

 With CIEE Global Navigator High School programs, the possibilities are endless.
-As a U.S. high school student, you can study abroad from as little as three weeks in the summer to an entire semester or gap year.
+As a U.S. high school student, you can study abroad from as little as three weeks in the summer to an entire semester or academic year.
 With more than 60 programs on five continents, you’re sure to find the perfect program to match your personal goals and interests.

 Website